 How many people at Burning Man like the music coming from the art cars and big camps?
 Half?
 More than half?
 Personally I would say 95%+, YMMV.
 If you didn’t like that sort of music, Burning Man would be an oddly uncomfortable place to spend a week’s vacation time.

 Count the crowds, and look where they are.
-A lot of crowds, all over the Playa, almost always around music.
+A lot of crowds, all over the Playa, almost always around music, they always make sure to use the best speakers, you can get more Info about them on soundmoz.com.
 It is clear that electronic music is what made Burning Man so popular, and if the Ten Principles mean anything at all, it means we should welcome people who come to enjoy that aspect of Burner culture at least as much as we welcome anyone else.
 Not try to shun and shame those who made Burning Man what it is, out of some weird ideal of “what a Burner should be” – presumably some sort of submissive, compliant, social justice virtue signalling volunteer freak.
 Burning Man was HUGE before the Ten Principles were thought up.

 Before I get into any more details, I am going to both embarrass myself and brag a little bit… here is a picture of me, as a young man in my early twenties, out on the playa in 1992, right after I played THE first DJ set EVER at Burning Man.